ruff0/gsenv/README.md

 ## Development

-The mampenv source code is [hosted on GitHub](https://github.com/benallfree/mampenv).
+The gsenv source code is [hosted on GitHub](https://github.com/benallfree/gsenv).
 It's clean, modular, and easy to understand, even if you're not a shell hacker.